Senate advances fast-track trade bill sought by Obama

 More than two decades later, many blame that deal for factory closures and job losses, and see the TPP as producing more of the same.

-(Additional reporting Anna Yukhananov, Jason Lange Krista Hughes in the U.S. Stanley White and Yuko Yoshikawa in Tokyo.
-Editing by Jeffrey Benkoe, Steve Orlofsky and Simon Cameron-Moore)
+(Additional reporting Anna Yukhananov, Jason Lange and Krista Hughes; Editing by Jeffrey Benkoe and Steve Orlofsky)